 Note

 Mass rejection and mass delegation of time sheet requests are not possible.
-To decline or delegate a time sheet request, you need to go into the detailed request.
+To decline or delegate a time sheet request, you need to go into the detailed single request.
 For details see Option 2 in the Procedure below.

 Prerequisites